jbluemink/Sitecore-Security-Rights-Reporting/README.md

 ## Issues
 The tool is doing a heavy database query. similar to the Sitecore My items functionality.
 Depend on the number of items and sizing of the database, it can be too much.

+##Sitecore 10.1+
+The tool uses fast query it is deprecated, also new it is now depend on the Query.MaxItems, default 100.
+That is far too low for this tool, therefore the config from this tool disable the limit by setting Query.MaxItems to 0;
+For Sitecore version 10.1+ show all rights hide default Sitecore rights not available anymore.

 ## Version
 - 1.0 Initial version
 - 1.2 Bug fixes